How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 What Taxes Do You Need To Pay On Imported Goods Into Australia?

 The Goods and Services Tax (GST) and customs duty are Australia’s two central import taxes.
-Other taxes, such as Wine Equalisation Tax (WET) for wine imports and Luxury Car Tax (LCT) for some car imports, may apply to imports in certain circumstances.
+Other taxes, such as the Wine Equalisation Tax (WET) for wine imports and the Luxury Car Tax (LCT) for certain car imports, may apply to imports under specific circumstances.

-When goods with a customs value of more than $1,000 are imported into Australia, the party (either the buyer or seller) usually makes an import declaration through their customs broker.
+When goods with a customs value exceeding $1,000 are imported into Australia, the party (either the buyer or seller) typically submits an import declaration through their customs broker.
 Before the items are cleared, The Importer must pay any applicable GST and customs duty to Customs (currently handled by the Department of Home Affairs).

 When a person comes to Australia, goods can be brought in by a freight forwarder or courier, via mail, or as accompanied baggage.
-The rules and import procedures may differ depending on which method is utilized.
+The rules and import procedures may vary depending on the method used.

 Imported cargo is subject to various rules and sometimes complicated duty rates.
 First, you must submit the electronic customs declaration through the department’s Integrated Cargo System (ICS). ** Your freight forwarder or customs broker can assist you with this.